 Don’t scoff, jaded New Yorker—there are a lot of free things to do in NYC today.
 We understand: When you live in one of the most expensive cities in America, it’s hard to imagine how anything in this town could be gratis.
 But guess what?
 Every event on this list is free, and actually awesome!
 That’s right, we found the best concerts, free art exhibitions, comedy shows, cultural celebrations and events happening in NYC parks, so you can have the time of your life without paying a dime.
 Whether you’re looking for free date ideas or something to do with visiting relatives, we got you.

 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.

 RECOMMENDED: See all free things to do in NYC

 Best free things to do in NYC today

-This exhibition collects sculpture, vase paintings, ritual items, coins and artifacts from the Ancient Greece of the Iliad through the beginning of Pagan Antiquity to question how the society of Heraclitus and Homer viewed and expressed feelings.
-View pieces from the Acropolis, the Louvre and beyond to see how reason, wrath and revenge were reconciled in one of civilization's great epochs.
+This exhibition displays sculpture, vase paintings, ritual items, coins and artifacts from the Ancient Greece of the Iliad through the beginning of Pagan Antiquity to question how the society of Heraclitus and Homer viewed and expressed feelings.
+View pieces from the Acropolis, the Louvre and beyond to see how people reconciled reason, wrath and revenge in one of civilization’s great epochs.